b1nary0/RZE/README.md

 **Setup:**
 Once you have the repo locally:
-1) Run GenerateSolutions.bat
+1) Run Tools/RZEHub.exe
-2) Build solution
+2) Open and build solution
-3) Right click SourceAssetBurner project -> Debug -> Start new instance
-4) Run AssetCpy.bat
+3) Click Burn Assets then Asset Copy in RZE Hub
 5) Start Editor project or Game project (Game is default)